-A non-duty survivor pension is available if a MIP member has 10 years of credited service or, if age 60 or older, with five years of credited service; the date they became a MIP member does not matter.
-The Basic Plan provides a survivor pension with 15 years of credited service or, if age 60 or older, with 10 years of credited service the Pension Plus plan provides for a survivor pension with 10 years of credited service.
+A non-duty survivor pension is available if a Member Investment Plan (MIP) member has 10 years of credited service or, if age 60 or older, with five years of credited service; the date they became a MIP member does not matter.
+The Basic Plan provides a survivor pension with 15 years of credited service or, if age 60 or older, with 10 years of credited service.
 An active member may nominate as a survivor beneficiary a spouse, child(ren) (including adopted child(ren)), brother, sister, or parent.
 If other than the spouse is nominated and a spouse exists, the spouse must waive this benefit.
 If no beneficiary has been nominated, the beneficiary is automatically the spouse; or, if there is no spouse, unmarried children under age 18 share the benefit equally until age 18.
 The benefit is computed as a regular pension but reduced in accordance with an Option 2 (100% survivor pension factor).
 The pension begins the first of the month following the member's death.
 In the event of death of a deferred member, the System begins payment to the nominated beneficiary at the time the member would have attained the minimum age qualification.